 Anger is a normal, healthy emotion that can even be helpful in some cases.
-It can become a problem, though, when we don’t have a healthy outlet for it or when we experience it in excess.
+It can become a problem, though, when we don’t have a healthy outlet for it or experience it in excess.
 Becoming aware of what’s causing you to be angry is typically the first step toward learning how to handle it.
 Read on to learn about potential root causes of anger, plus techniques to help you respond to it in a more constructive way.

 Defining The Feeling Of Anger

 The American Psychological Association (APA) defines anger as “an emotion characterized by antagonism toward someone or something you feel has deliberately done you wrong”.
 Although anger is often perceived as being a negative thing, it can be neutral or even beneficial when appropriately channeled.
 In fact, anger has even been shown to enhance creativity.

 However, the stages of anger can be uncomfortable, emotionally trying, and even destructive or harmful if it isn’t expressed in a healthy way.
 In some cases, excessive anger can lead or be related to physical and mental health problems.
 For example, anger might be linked to mental health conditions like depression, anxiety, and intermittent explosive disorder.
 It can also produce physical symptoms that may include headaches, high blood pressure, difficulty focusing, an increase in body temperature, decreased immune system function, and more.
 When you react to anger in a negative way, it may also contribute to struggles with maintaining an active social life, a successful career, or a healthy family dynamic.
 For example, a chronically angry person may have difficulty maintaining a healthy romantic relationship in their life.
 To avoid or reduce these negative effects, it can help to understand why anger arises in the first place.

 Potential Sources Of Anger